And we are back right here at a cutting edge of societal evolution.

 Is it a combination of two?

-Who who are these people?
+Who are these people?

-Yeah, the National Intelligence estimates are produced by something called the National Intelligence Council.
+Yeah, the national intelligence estimates are produced by something called the National Intelligence Council.

-And in fact, a week before this NIE was disclosed selectively in the New York Times, the House Intelligence Committee produced a public report which uh said essentially the same thing.
+And in fact, a week before this NIE was disclosed selectively in the New York Times, the House Intelligence Committee produced a public report which said essentially the same thing.

-But I mean you're absolutely right.
+But I mean, you're absolutely right.

-The Islamists are gonna keep coming after us, whether we're here or there or any it it sounds like it's a CYA document, Bill.
+The Islamists are going to keep coming after us whether we're here or there or anything.

 Exactly.